Wladyslaw Szpilman in Warsaw

 21.08.1943 — 12.08.1944 / 30.08-19.11 (al. Niepodległości 227/233)

 As soon as August 21, 1943, Wladyslaw Szpilman had to change his hiding area for the last time over the next one and half a year, limited to three buildings, in front of each other, at Aleja Niepodległości (Avenue of Independence).
 The avenue of 5 kilometers in length, was put on the city plan Warsaw as far back as the 1930s as Wlodarzewska at that time.
 Helena Lewicka, a woman, who took Szpilman’s story to heart, accommodated the escapee in her flat at Aleja Niepodległości 227/233.
-The dwelling-house was put in use in 1929 and the area was now characterized as the heart of the ‘German’ Warsaw.
+The dwelling-house was put in use in 1929 and the area was now characterized as the heart of the ‘German’ Warsaw, the notion which had been adopted back in 1939 with the seizure of Warsaw.

 Water Filter Station (rebuilt after the war) to the West used to supply Warsaw with drinking water since the 1880s.
 The whole military quarter, ‘WOJSKOWA SZKOŁA INŻYNIERII’ (Military School of engineering, most of the erections survived the war), was just across the street to the North and included dwellings, educational buildings, and offices.
 ‘POLITECHNIKA WARSZAWSKA’ (Warsaw University of Technology, next to Szpilman’s first shelter at Noakowskiego 10) was visible across the street to the North-East direction.
 In wider geographic terms, after half a year of hiding in the southern part of Warsaw, the refugee pianist completed a kind of a circle.